 So, just as a Mexican political party institutionalized the country’s post-revolutionary socioeconomic program, farmers moved to institutionalize the Green Revolution in rice by making IR8 an enduring feature of the nation’s diet and agricultural landscape.

 Mexico’s rice revolution lost ground, however, when the government began implementing trade in Nayarit State, liberalization policies in the 1980s.
 By 2013, domestic production had steadily declined to just 200,000 tons, while imports had expanded to 800,000 tons.

 Even as the country was flooded with cheap long-grain rice, Mexican growers clung to Milagro Filipino.
 The reason is that its medium-sized grain and special cooking properties had earned the loyalty of many consumers in central and western Mexico, securing a premium-price niche for this variety in the market.

 The country’s rice sector faced especially trying times in the wake of the global food price crisis of 2007-08, explained Ricardo Mendoza, CEO of the Mexican Rice Council, which receives support from both the rice processing industry and producers.
 The government reacted by eliminating rice import duties to avoid shortages.
 Several Asian countries—Pakistan, Thailand, and Vietnam—seized the opportunity by boosting rice exports to Mexico.
-This put even greater pressure on Mexican growers and also revealed how excessive dependence on rice imports was undermining national food security.
+This puts even greater pressure on Mexican growers and also revealed how excessive dependence on rice imports was undermining national food security.

 A comeback in the making